Why I Need to Be Outside to Feel Normal

 Nature doesn’t rush you.

-When I’m outside — walking, biking, sitting, or just standing still — I feel more like myself.
+When I’m outside walking, biking, working in the yard, or sometimes just standing still, I feel more like myself.
 Thoughts slow down.
 Problems shrink.
-Not because they disappear, but because they’re put in the right perspective.
+Not because they disappear, but because they’re placed back into the right perspective.

-This is a big reason I choose a slower life in general.
+This is a big reason I lean toward a slower way of living.
 I wrote about that more in Why I Choose a Slower Life, but being outside is where that choice actually becomes real.

 Movement Without Pressure